 Most of us have watched TV comedy at one time or another.
 The Big Bang Theory, Seinfeld, How I Met Your Mother, Hogan’s Heroes, The Good Life, etc, etc. They’re all filled to the brim with crowds of laughing people.
-Now… probably the oddest thing to me about laugh tracks is the fact that they feel so natural.
-It’s habit – we see something slightly amusing or tickling, and then someone else laughs, and then we’re splitting our own sides as well.
+Now… probably the oddest thing to me about laugh tracks is the fact that, unless you are aware or focusing, they can feel natural.
+It’s instinct – we see something slightly amusing or tickling, and then someone else laughs, and then we’re splitting our own sides as well.
 But what is a laugh track?
 It’s a pre-recorded excerpt.
 Some crowd of people was watching something super funny one day, and someone (Charles Douglass) had the bright idea of taking their laughter and engineering it into other things.

 So again: what is a laugh track?
 It’s a dusty, overused copy of some random crowd’s laughter about something totally unrelated to what we’re watching right now.
 But the thing is, it still (usually) feels completely natural.
 It’s often quite hard to pick out the times when laugh tracks are used, because we’re laughing right along with everyone else.